Variables in pipelines

 Within every freestyle step, the cf_export command allows you to export variables across steps by writing to the shared variables file.

-The variables exported through cf_export overrides those at the pipeline-level.
+Variables exported through cf_export override those at the pipeline-level.

 You can either: